 Community Award: Shaun Spence

-Buford Balony says: If this guy was playing Rugby at the World Cup maybe England would be decent.
+Buford Balony says: If this player had taken part in the Rugby World Cup, perhaps England would have been decent.